-Top 5 3rd Quarter Trades of Pr - GuruFocus.com
+Top 5 3rd Quarter Trades of PR - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Private Advisor Group, LLC’s top five trades of the quarter.
+According to GuruFocus data, these were PRIVATE TRUST CO NA’s top five trades of the quarter.

-Private Advisor Group, LLC reduced their investment in ARCA:VV by 591,907 shares.
-The trade had a 0.91% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $181.11.
+During the quarter, PRIVATE TRUST CO NA bought 3,859 shares of NYSE:UNH for a total holding of 11,641.
+The trade had a 0.32% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $525.83.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard Large Cap ETF has a price-earnings ratio of 19.35 and a price-book ratio of 3.78.
+In terms of valuation, Dimensional U.S. Core Equity 2 ETF has a price-earnings ratio of 14.02 and a price-book ratio of 2.73.

-Private Advisor Group, LLC reduced their investment in ARCA:VTEB by 1,472,297 shares.
-The trade had a 0.66% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $49.8.
+During the quarter, PRIVATE TRUST CO NA bought 4,972 shares of ARCA:VOO for a total holding of 23,373.
+The trade had a 0.27% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $363.71.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Private Advisor Group, LLC reduced their investment in ARCA:VO by 348,676 shares.
-The trade had a 0.61% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $208.25.
+During the quarter, PRIVATE TRUST CO NA bought 8,914 shares of ARCA:RSP for a total holding of 24,276.
+The trade had a 0.18% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $140.49.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard Mid-Cap ETF has a price-earnings ratio of 16.81 and a price-book ratio of 2.85.
+In terms of valuation, Invesco S&P 500 Equal Weight ETF has a price-earnings ratio of 16.97 and a price-book ratio of 2.77.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.